DeclareDesign/DeclareDesign/README.md

     parameters that returns a design.
 2. You can change the features of the design to be diagnosed with `declare_diagnosands()`.
-3.  `reveal_outcomes()` implements a general switching equation, which allows you to reveal outcomes from potential outcomes and a treatment assignment.
-4. You can provide custom functions to any `declare_*` step, as described in the [custom functions vignette](/r/declaredesign/articles/custom_functions.html).

 ------------------------------------------------------------------------